 Focus on Core Activities

 By outsourcing accounting tasks, internal staff can concentrate on core business functions that drive revenue.
-This shift not only enhances productivity but also fosters innovation as employees are freed from routine financial tasks.
+This shift not only enhances productivity but also fosters innovation as employees are freed from routine tasks.

 Scalability